-Is It Black Mold?
+What is Black Mold?

-Health Risks of Black Mold
+What are the Health Risks of Black Mold?

+All molds pose some health risks, however, there is no scientific evidence that so-called toxic black mold is more dangerous than other molds.
 Common symptoms of mold exposure can be similar to mild allergies.
 They usually include a stuffy nose or chest congestion, dry or itchy eyes, or mild skin irritation.
 Mold may cause more severe symptoms in individuals with mold allergies, prone to upper respiratory issues, or who have immune deficiencies.

-Know When to Call A Professional
+Know When to Call A Professional Mold Removal Company

+Many household items and construction materials are conducive to mold growth.
+Drywall, cardboard, paneling, carpeting, insulation, fabric, upholstery, dust, lint, and even paint are all prime real estate for mold.
 Once these items get wet, they can quickly become a breeding ground.
 Even after a thorough surface cleaning, mold may still be lurking behind wallpaper, drywall or paneling, underneath flooring or in carpet padding, or in the walls and ceiling.

 If you have persistent or widespread mold issues, areas that are consistently damp or prone to moisture or humidity, or significant water damage, contact a professional mold remediation specialist to customize a mold cleanup plan suited to your needs.